12th Grade Checklist - Click HERE

 - Use your Post High School Plan found in the Google Classroom to make notes.

 - Be sure to include at least one of each of these in your college list: dream/target/safety school.

 - College Days - Seniors are allowed 2 absences to visit colleges with pre-approval.
 These won’t count against your final exemptions.
 See your AP office.

 - Study and register for college entrance exams - Although many colleges are “test-optional,” you will need to provide test scores to prove college readiness.
-Plan to take as many times as needed to achieve your highest score.
+Plan to take these as many times as needed to achieve your highest score.
 You will want your best test scores for college admission and scholarship opportunities.